 Straighten Drag the Angle slider to straighten the photo.
 You can also click Auto to automatically straighten the photo.

+In the Loupe view, click the Presets icon in the right panel.
 You can apply a preset from a list of given preset effects.
 To apply a preset, select a preset and click Save and Exit.

-View the histogram and edit the photo using various slider controls in the drop-down panels of Profile, Light, Color, Effects, and Split Toning.
+In the Loupe view, click the Edit icon in the right panel to view the histogram and edit the photo using various slider controls in the drop-down panels of Profile, Light, Color, Effects, and Split Toning.
 To modify the photo, select one of the adjustment drop-down panels, and use the slider controls.

 In the Profile panel, click the drop-down list or Browse to choose and apply various profiles to your photo.
 Profiles allow you to control how colors and tonality are rendered in your photos.
 To know more about profiles, see Profile.